Peregrine's View

 • CanExecuteChanged – an event that is fired to tell anything bound to the command to re-evaluate the CanExecute function

-I provided a very basic ICommand implementation in the initial version of the StaffManager demo application.
+I provided the most basic ICommand implementation in the initial version of the StaffManager demo application.

 public class Command: ICommand